Probing long-lived axions at the KOTO experiment: Conclusions

-In this study, we have focused on the axions to demonstrate the proof of concept, whereas similar analyses could be performed to update the bounds of other long-lived particles from past proton beam experiments.
+In this study, we have focused on the axions to demonstrate the proof of concept, whereas similar analyses could be performed to update the bounds of other long-lived particles from past proton-beam experiments.
 Furthermore, a dedicated analysis for long-lived particles rather than reinterpretation of the $K_L\to\pi^0\nu\bar\nu$ analysis could further improve the sensitivity although it requires additional background studies.
-This work also updates the {\sc Alpinist} framework~\cite{jan_jerhot_2022_6869318} to include the KOTO geometry and the kinematics of the various processes.
+This work also updates the {\sc Alpinist} framework~\cite{zenodo} to include the KOTO geometry and the kinematics of the various processes.
 Thereby, other scenarios, including axions with different parameter combinations, can be easily studied.
+Following other patches to the {\sc Alpinist} code during the development, the sensitivity contours for other future and past experiments are also updated.
+All updates are publicly available in the framework repository~\cite{zenodo}.

 \acknowledgments